RoyalZSoftware/adventskalender/the-factory-method-pattern.md

 }
 ```

-With this the program that uses this httpClientFactory, does not care whether it's authenticated or not.
+The callee of `httpClientFactory`, does not care whether it's authenticated or not.
 It just assumes that his request arrives without errors.
 It doesnt care that we need him to have an authenticated http client to get through access control restrictions.

+## Transform into Factory Pattern
-You can take this one step further and save the token into a class state
+You can take this one step further and save the token into its own class with state.
+This is known as the `Factory pattern`.
 ```typescript
 class HttpClientFactory {
     public token?: string;